My own Investigation

 Had this evidence been properly reported and disclosed when it first came into the possession of the Australian Federal Police in 2016, Elly’s coronial investigation may have taken a far more direct path toward justice from the outset.
 This was not minor evidence this was critical crime scene material, clearly showing that Elly’s T-shirt had been ripped apart, proving that a violent struggle had occurred and that the circumstances of her death were deeply suspicious.
 The AFP’s failure to act on or disclose this evidence allowed the investigation to stall, leaving our family without answers for two long years!!!

 Go over yourself immediately.
-The first few days on-site are absolutely critical for securing the truth and obtaining answers.
+The first few days on-site are absolutely critical for securing the truth and obtaining vital evidence and answers.
 Hire a private investigator if possible, and take every step to preserve all evidence, especially the clothes worn at the time of death and any trace evidence.
 Had I understood this then, I would have been on that very first flight, leaving nothing to chance.
 As I’ve said, this remains my biggest regret!!

 My second trip to Mozambquie